TypeStrong/ts-loader/README.md

 ## Getting Started

-Tutorials and examples can be [found here](https://github.com/TypeStrong/ts-loader/wiki/Tutorials-&-Examples).
-Also take a look at our [examples](examples/).
+Take a look at our [examples](examples/).
+You can also find some older tutorials and examples [here](https://github.com/TypeStrong/ts-loader/wiki/Tutorials-&-Examples).

 ### Compatibility